Crossed Products, Extended Phase Spaces and the Resolution of Entanglement Singularities: Operator Algebras and the Crossed Product

 We are now prepared to state the dual weight theorem \cite{Haagerup1978I,Haagerup1978II,Digernes:414178}.
 Recall that a weight on a von Neumann algebra $\mathcal{M}$ is a linear map $\omega: \mathcal{M}_+ \rightarrow \mathbb{R}_+$.\footnote{Here $\mathcal{M}_+$ is the set of elements in $\mathcal{M}$ which have strictly non-negative spectra.} We denote the set of elements in $\mathcal{M}$ for which $\omega(x)$ is finite by \beq \mathfrak{p}_{\omega} = \{ x \in \mathcal{M}_+ \; | \; \omega(x) < \infty \}. \eeq The weight is termed \emph{semi-finite} if the closure of $\mathfrak{p}_{\omega}$ in the weak operator topology is equivalent to $\mathcal{M}$ itself.
-The weight is termed \emph{faithful} if it is nonzero when acting upon any nonzero element in $\mathcal{M}$ i.e., $\omega(x) \neq 0$ provided $x \neq 0$.
-Finally, the weight is termed \emph{normal} if it is continuous in the weak operator topology.
-Weights are the operator algebraic generalization of density operators, and $\omega(x)$ may be interpreted as the expectation value of the operator $x$ in the ``state" $\omega$.
+The weight is termed \emph{faithful} if it is nonzero when acting upon any nonzero element in $\mathcal{M}$ i.e., $\omega(x) \neq 0$ provided $x \neq 0$. {Finally, the weight is termed \emph{normal} if it is continuous in the ultraweak operator topology.} Weights are the operator algebraic generalization of density operators, and $\omega(x)$ may be interpreted as the expectation value of the operator $x$ in the ``state" $\omega$.
 This generalization is crucial to the study of type III von Neumann algebras since such algebras do not admit any bonafide density operators.
-However, in \cite{takesaki2003theory} it is proven that every von Neumann algebra (regardless of type) admits a faithful, semi-finite, normal weight.
+However, in \cite{takesaki2003theory} it is proven that every von Neumann algebra (regardless of type) admits a faithful, semi-finite, normal weight. {In the following all weights are assumed to be faithful, semi-finite, and normal unless otherwise stated and so we will often omit these terms for brevity.}

 The dual weight theorem states that, given a faithful, semi-finite, normal weight $\varphi$ on $\mathcal{M}$ there exists a faithful, semi-finite, normal weight $\tilde{\varphi}$ on $\mathcal{N}_{\mathcal{M}}$ such that \beq \tilde{\varphi} = \varphi \circ \Pi. \eeq This theorem is valid in the general context where $G$ is any locally compact group, however in the case that $G$ is abelian -- as is the case for the modular automorphism group -- it can moreover be shown that the correspondence $\varphi \rightarrow \tilde{\varphi}$ is unique.